UBC-ART-and-Justice/digital-literacy/docs/src/index.md

 ---

 # Welcome to the Digital Literacy Project
 This is an arts based initiative by the UBC A.R.T. & Justice Research Project group, to support the well-being of people in prison.
-These lessons on digital literacy, which are designed to be accessible to anyone, regardless of their prior experience.
+These lessons on digital literacy are designed to be accessible to anyone, regardless of their prior experience.

 ## Content

 <VitepressCardContainer :cols="2">
   <VitepressCard
     icon="icon-park-twotone:new-computer"
-    iconColor="#30a46c"
+    iconColor="var(--vp-c-brand-2)"
     title="Introduction"
     body="This page contains one person's story and experience with encountering new technology after being in prison." link="./tech-terror-experience"